 C. General maintenance of Government facilities used by Friends, not including maintenance of Friends-owned property such as, but not limited to, nature store shelving, cash registers, and computers.

 1.19 May a Project Leader use Federal funds to support a Friends organization?
 Yes, subject to availability and using procurement procedures and requirements found in 301 FW 1 through 7, Acquisition Policies and Procedures, the Service may use Federal funds to support the Friends organization only for expenses directly related to the projects and programs that support the Service mission.
-The Service may not use Federal funds to support a Friends organization’s activities or projects related to lobbying, games of chance, fundraising activities, or the operation and administration of a Friends organization, including the purchase of a Friends organization’s personal property (see section 1.12B, 633 FW 2 and 4).
+The Service may not use Federal funds to support a Friends organization’s activities or projects related to lobbying, games of chance, fundraising activities, or the operation and administration of a Friends organization, including the purchase of a Friends organization’s personal property (see section 1.12B and 633 FW 2 and 4).

 1.20 May the Service co-sponsor or participate in Friends off-site events?
 Yes, the Service may co-sponsor and participate in Friends-sponsored events that are not on Service-managed property if:

 A. The event is in direct support of the Service site (or sites) or Service program(s) that are the subject of the underlying Friends agreement;

 B. The event does not include lobbying activities;